-3.4.
-The organizational approach should encompass the commitment to the establishment, implementation, assessment and continual improvement of programmes for leadership and culture for safety.
+The organizational approach to safety should encompass the commitment to the planning, implementation, assessment and continual improvement of programmes for leadership, management and culture for safety.
 Related policies, strategies, plans and actions should clarify and support this organizational approach and should collectively establish clear expectations for all individuals in the organizations.